aome510/spotify-player/README.md

 cargo install --features lyric-finder
 ```

 User can view lyric of the currently playing track by calling the `LyricPage` command to go the lyric page.
-To do this, `spotify-player` needs to be built with a `lyric-finder` feature.
+To do this, `spotify_player` needs to be built with a `lyric-finder` feature.

-Under the hood, `spotify-player` retrieves the song's lyric using [Genius.com](https://genius.com).
+Under the hood, `spotify_player` retrieves the song's lyric using [Genius.com](https://genius.com).

 ### Media Control